electromatter/mcp_base/README.md

 /* Otherwise, everything is fine. */
 ```

-Readning from a unix socket into a fbuf:
+Reading from a unix socket into a fbuf:
 ```c
 void *ptr = fbuf_wptr(&buf, BLOCK_SIZE);
 if (ptr == NULL)